 It is the seller's responsibility to ensure that the bags are used solely to contain the items above by choosing bags of an appropriate size.
-Otherwise, if other goods are added, a charge for the bag should be levied.
+Otherwise, if other goods are added, a charge should be levied.

 Other exemptions from the charge include: